robomechanics/quad-sdk/quad_msgs/README.md

 ## Overview

-This package defines messages for describing the robot state, trajectory, and robot plan.
+This package defines messages for describing the robot state, command, and robot plan.
 The package is dependent on sensor_msgs, std_msgs, nav_msgs, geometry_msgs.

 ### License